Super Cup 2019: FC Goa's Sergio Lobera - We met our goals this season | Goal.com

 The Spaniard praised the level of professionalism on display by the two-time ISL Golden Boot winner and his team despite the adverse weather conditions.

 "Both teams had tired out in the second half.
 Corominas was feeling (uneasy) under the weather in the first half but he showed professionalism to go ahead.
 Regardless of the weather conditions, we were tactically better in the second half.
-Our biggest mistake was not to score the third goal and because of that, we had to suffer in the end.
+Our biggest mistake was not to score the third goal and because of that, we had to suffer in the end," he said.

 With FC Goa landing their first major trophy in five years, the former Barcelona assistant has outlined that the club is planning for greater things in the future.